Lowkey1729/buckhill-currency-converter/README.md

 ------
-**Buckhill-Currency converter** is a tool to help convert amounts in available currencies into Euros.
+**Buckhill-Currency converter** is a tool to help convert amounts in Euros  into available currencies.

 - Olarewaju Mojeed: **[github.com/Lowkey1729](https://github.com/Lowkey1729)**